fedora-python/portingguide/source/dicts.rst

 ``in`` operator.
 If possible, mark the ``has_key`` method as deprecated.
 Then run the fixer, and review the output.
-Typically, the fixer's changes will need to be be reverted in tests for the ``has_key`` method itself.
+Typically, the fixer's changes will need to be reverted in tests for the ``has_key`` method itself.

 If you are using objects with unrelated semantics for the attribute